ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 {{< figure src = "feedback_toimprove.png" class = "pull-right" alt = "Ranked quantities of five areas of improvement in a bar plot.
 The aspect are Nothing (12 mentions), Level (5 mentions), More time (4 mentions), Tools (4 mentions), Exercises (3 mentions), and Pace (3 mentions).
 Each aspect has a comment explaining the specific improvement suggestion or feedback.">}}

-The survey data provide us with valuable insights into the participants' perspectives on the strengths and areas for improvement of our trainings and will allow us to take action to further enhance future iterations of the training.
+The survey data provided us with valuable insights into the participants' perspectives on the strengths and areas for improvement of our workshops.
+We're looking forward to taking these comments into account when we develop the next set of training sessions.

 ## Next Steps

 With a new cohort starting this year ([you can apply now](/blog/2023/07/14/call-champions-program/)!) we plan to improve the schedule for each training session, allowing participants to choose between two runs of the session that cover different time zones, and recording the sessions for participants to watch after the meeting.
-We will develop guidelines to increasing the accessibility of each session and change the order of the workshops.
-Specifically, training on how to organize events will be conducted closer to the time when champions should start planning their outreach activities.
+We will develop guidelines to increase accessibility of each session and will change the order of the workshops.
+Specifically, training on how to organize events will be conducted closer to the time when Champions should start planning their outreach activities.
 In this way they will be able to use the workshop to work on their concrete proposals and receive feedback from the instructors and the rest of their peers.

-With these actions we intend to address some of the difficulties related to time zones, accessibility, and participants' other commitments.

 ## Achievements

-We developed a new curriculum involving not only rOpenSci staff but also champions,  mentors, and individuals from other communities, which has strengthened the connections between rOpenSci and others in our shared ecosystem.
+We developed a new curriculum involving not only rOpenSci staff but also Champions, Mentors, and individuals from other communities, which has strengthened connections among rOpenSci and others in our shared ecosystem.

 We also published all the training material with open licenses.
-This has enabled other organizations, such as The Netherlands eScience Center, to adapt and reuse our materials for training mentors for their own fellows programs.
-If you use our training materials, please consider [tell us by sharing your use case](/usecases/).
+This has enabled other organizations, such as [The Netherlands eScience Center](https://www.esciencecenter.nl/), to adapt and reuse our materials for training Mentors for their own [Fellowship program](https://www.esciencecenter.nl/fellowship-programme/).
+If you use our training materials, please let us know [by sharing your use case](/usecases/).

-Overall, the rOpenSci Champions Program successfully trained participants in essential skills for their role as champions and mentors while fostering engagement and collaboration in open-source research software development.
+Overall, the rOpenSci Champions Program successfully trained participants in essential skills for their role as Champions and Mentors while fostering engagement and collaboration in open-source research software development.

 ## Acknowledgements

-This phase of the champions program was made possible by the work and feedback of many people.
+This phase of the Champions Program was made possible by the work and feedback of many people.

-We want to thank the CSCCE team, especially _Lou Woodley_, _Camille Santistevan_, and _Maya Sanghvi_, for their support in designing the overall program and for their "Making a PACT" workshop for the champions.
+We want to thank the CSCCE team, especially _Lou Woodley_, _Camille Santistevan_, and _Maya Sanghvi_, for their support in designing the overall program and for their "Making a PACT" workshop for the Champions.

 We also want to thank _Maëlle Salmon_, _Mauro Lepore_, _Paola Corrales_, _Heather Turner_, and _Yanina Bellini Saibene_ for developing and teaching the rest of the workshops in the program and to _Yanina_ for supporting the design of the new workshops, the support infrastructure and organizing all the training.

-We also thank _Batool Almarzouq_ for her feedback on the idea of mentor training and _Abigail Cabunoc Mayes_ for her advice and material in developing the mentors workshop.
+We also thank _Batool Almarzouq_ for her feedback on the idea of Mentor training and _Abigail Cabunoc Mayes_ for her advice and material in developing the Mentor's workshop.

-Finally, thanks to our [champions and mentors](/champions/) for actively participating and sharing their recommendations to improve the training of the program.
+Finally, thanks to our [Champions and Mentors](/champions/) for actively participating and sharing their recommendations to improve the training sessions in this program.